 Description: Checks how many tweets the people you follow tweet.
 Uses the Twitter API.

 Notes from Team member Kyle Halleman: I was surprised at how much I enjoyed the hackathon.
-Having never done one before, I wasn’t sure what to expect.
-But, being given the time at work to explore some new tech I’ve had my eye on while also working on a project I’ve also had on my mind was really refreshing and a welcome break from normal day-to-day work.
+Having not ever done one before, I wasn’t sure what to expect.
+However, being given the time at work to explore some new tech I’ve had my eye on, while also working on a project I’ve had on my mind was really refreshing and a welcome break from normal day-to-day work.
 I also liked how most of us congregated over by the tables on the other side of the building.
 I don’t think the hackathon would have been as fun if everyone just worked from their normal desks.
 Having a change of scenery and also being surrounded by other participants helped cement the idea this was distinct from normal work.
 I really enjoyed working on a team too especially with people I don’t always get the most interaction with.
 I initially thought I’d be working on my project alone, but having a team made the experience better in the end.